This section covers day to day usage of REMEMOTECH, and covers common hints and tips.

 A>RETAPE QUAZZIA.MTX 1 A>RETAPE SNAPPO.MTX 2 A>RETAPE TIMEBAND.MTX 3 A>MTXL

-Then the usual MTX BASIC LOAD command can be used to
+Then the usual MTX BASIC LOAD

 load it :-